 Borough Council and Suffolk County Council have formed the East

-Region ITO in order to further support the cyclist training both
+Region ITO in order to further support cyclist training both within

-within Bedford Borough and across the eastern region.
+Bedford Borough and across the eastern region.
+The East

-The East Region ITO is recognised by the Department for Transport
+Region ITO is recognised by the Department for Transport as having

 All accredited National Standards cycling